Why was I so invested in this relationship?

 Healing time varies based on how long you were in the relationship

-if you only dated for a short time and it was just one incident, it’s likely you will heal quickly.
+If you only dated for a short time and it was just one incident, you will likely heal quickly.

-Everyone has their own individual pain threshold and, therefore, different healing times.
+Everyone has their pain threshold and, therefore, different healing times.
 Keep in mind that if your relationship was toxic and painful enough that you left or ended things.

 Then your healing process began when you made that decision.
 The most important thing is reaching out for support.
-So that way you don’t feel alone on your journey toward moving on with your life free from trauma.
+That way, you don’t feel alone on your journey toward moving on with your life free from trauma.

 Leave a Comment